14. Interfacing compiled code (**)#

 // no need to call PROTECT(x), it is already in use

-if (!Rf_isReal(x)) Rf_error("`x` should be a vector of type 'double'");
+if (!Rf_isReal(x)) Rf_error("`x` should be of the type 'double'");

 size_t n = XLENGTH(x);